surfranch/TelegramShillBot/README.md

 You will be prompted to enter your phone (or bot token) and the Telegram code you received - please fill it out.
 ![telegram shill bot startup](./docs/startup.png)
 ![telegram login code](./docs/logincode.png)

+## Stopping
+- Whether running in Docker or locally, `Ctrl+C` should stop the process

 ## Tested With
 - `macOS Catalina v10.15.7`